Welcome to the #DCMMCC!

 Richard Calder Arena (200’X85’)

-- NHL sized ice surface provides 17,000 square feet for concerts, exhibitions, trade shows & community events
+- 17,000 square foot dry pad available May through August for concerts, exhibitions, trade shows & community events

 - Five Dressing Rooms (15’X24’) with showers and washroom facilities

 - Flex Room (9’X15’) with hand weights and a NuStep recumbent elliptical